Myra-Sea/reading-notes/Code201/File04.md

 ❓ Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey.

+I like the greater efficiency (higher quality code) that comes from two sets of eyes and two brains focusig on creating the same work.
+It is also exciting to have the opportunity to learn from other students who may have a different solution/approach than myself.
+I also like the job interview and workplace environment readiness aspects of paired programming.

 <br>